-DRAWING 2 - CP1 Course Number: 802
+DRAWING 2 - CP1 Course Number: 802 Level: College Prep 1 Credits: 2.5 - one semester

 Prerequisite: Drawing 1 or permission of the instructor

 This course is designed for the student who wants more intensive instruction in drawing and to develop related skills in a variety of media and techniques.
 Creativity, individual development, and experimentation will be emphasized.
 Students are expected to produce high-quality work.
 Students will be exposed to historical and contemporary artists and their practices.